Jacobs Retirement Roadmap blog banner featuring a scenic road along a lake and mountains, with the tagline "Cruise into retirement with a plan."

-Independent financial advisor discussing personalized financial strategies with a client in a cozy office
+Independent financial advisor discussing personalized financial strategies with a client in a cozy, plant-filled office setting, showcasing a tablet with financial data.

 How Independent Financial Advisors Differ from Bank Advisors